-If medicine is required to be administered in school the parents are asked to complete a form detailing the time and amount of medicine needed and these will be kept in a fridge in the office and usually administered by our admin staff or qualified First Aid LSA
+• If prescribed medicine is required to be administered in school, the parents are asked to complete a form detailing the time and amount of medicine needed and these will be kept securely and usually administered by qualified First Aiders.

 What support is there for behaviour, avoiding exclusion and increasing attendance?